The Conflict at a Glance

 1995 Between 50 and 100 people were killed in clashes between government troops and rebels and in rebel attacks on Mindanao cities and towns.

 1994 Fighting between the government and the MILF and the ASG killed more than 100 people.

 Peace talks between the government and the MILF continued to show signs of progress throughout the year.
 In April agreement was reached on 10 principles for negotiations, including the government structure for a new Muslim autonomous region.
 In October a deal between the MILF and the government was announced.
-This agreement includes the creation of a new autonomous region called Bangsamoro which will replace the failed autonomous Muslim Mindanao region.
+This agreement included the creation of a new autonomous region called Bangsamoro to replace the failed autonomous Muslim Mindanao region.
 The deal was widely celebrated, except by MILF splinter group BIFM.
-Issues of policing and decommissioning the MILF forces still need to be addressed.
+Issues of policing and decommissioning the MILF forces remained to be addressed.
 A MILF-led transition period will prepare the region for elections in 2016.
-According to the U.S. Department of State, the developments in 2012 have the “potential to increase peace and security in central Mindanao and the Sulu Archipelago.”

 2011 A series of peace talks between the government and MILF began in August for the first time since 1997.
 Talks soon stalled but resumed in November.
 Ameril Umbra Kato, a hardline MILF leader who opposed the peace talks, led a number of attacks not sanctioned by the group.
 He was expelled from MILF and formed his own breakaway group; but rumours of Kato’s death placed the group’s future in doubt.
 Human Rights Watch reported that both MILF and government forces put children in danger, with practices such as using schools as bases.
 According to Human Rights Watch, extrajudicial killings and abductions of politicians, journalists and activists continued in 2011, while the government largely failed to prosecute military personnel implicated in such killings, even though strong evidence exists in many cases.